 McKnight, though he didn’t speak at the conference, looks back at a time he invited several deacons of color from his diocese to speak at the priest institute about their experiences with racism both in the community and within the church.
 Those types of situations, he said, is the most powerful way to get people to understand.

-However, the used the words “tough conversations” for a reason.
+However, they used the words “tough conversations” for a reason.
 Olson said the biggest challenge is getting people who might not experience racist behavior to buy into the project.

 The focus of the discussion on the COVID-19 pandemic was the desire of parishioners to worship through the pandemic.
 Archbishop John Wester of Santa Fe talked about the difficult balance they have to find between allowing people to worship and keeping everyone safe.